Straight stitch embroidery - red thread on white fabric

 More stitches from the Straight stitch family

-Follow the step-by-step tutorial with detailed photos below, and you will learn the Straight stitch in no time.
-If you are a visual learner, watch a video lesson in the tutorial or Practical Embroidery YouTube channel to learn this hand embroidery stitch faster.
+Follow the step-by-step tutorial with detailed photos below, and you will learn the Straight Stitch quickly.
+If you are a visual learner, watch a video lesson in the tutorial or on the Practical Embroidery YouTube channel to learn this hand embroidery stitch faster.

 Straight stitch with red thread